 Education settings have a duty under section 175 and 157 of the Education Act 2002 to make arrangements to ensure that their functions are carried out with a view to safeguarding and promoting the welfare of children

 The Compact audit is designed as a self-evaluation assessment to help education settings check whether they are compliant with these duties.
 It can be used as a ‘health check’ to:

 The Portsmouth Safeguarding Children Partnership has a duty to ensure that agencies and services in Portsmouth are working effectively to safeguard and promote the welfare of all children in Portsmouth.
-One way in which the PSCP does this is through the Compact Audit.
-So once every two years to all education settings in Portsmouth will be required to submit their completed Compact Audit to the Partnership.
+One way in which the PSCP does this is through the compact audit.
+So once every two years all education settings in Portsmouth will be required to submit their completed compact audit to the Partnership.